-Of course, it’s possible your employee just forgot they were scheduled to work.
+Of course, it’s possible your employee just forgot about their shift.
 You can limit that by using work scheduling software like Homebase, that will send them automatic reminders whenever the schedule is published and one hour before they shift starts.

 What should I do if an employee walks out?

-If you have an employee walking off on the job take this quiz to see if the problem is you or them.
+If you have an employee walking off on the job, take this take this team culture quiz to see if the problem is you or them.